segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 directly from the BigQuery console.

 BigQuery now supports standard SQL, which you can enable via their query UI.
-This does not work with views, or with a query that utilizes table range functions.
+This does not work with views, or with a query that uses table range functions.

 ### Does Segment support streaming inserts?